DuckbillGroup/onboarding/terraform/README.md

 If you don't have access to the existing state file, you can delete the resources manually.

+### Deleting Cost Optimization Project Resources Manually

+Log into the AWS console,

+ - navigate to `IAM > Policies` and delete the `DuckbillGroupBilling` policy
+ - navigate to `IAM > Roles` and delete the `DuckbillGroupRole-COP` role

+### Deleting Cloud Finance Analysis Resources Manually

+Log into the AWS console,

+ - navigate to `IAM > Policies` and delete the `DuckbillGroupResourceDiscovery` policy
+ - navigate to `IAM > Policies` and delete the `DuckbillGroupCURIngestPipeline` policy
+ - navigate to `IAM > Roles` and delete the `DuckbillGroupRole-CFA` role

 ## Advanced Usage

 The `Makefile` contains a number of tasks for working with Terraform.
 All tasks accept a  `-cop` or `-cfa` suffix, and will operate in the `cop/` or `cfa/` directory respectively.